Chondrostereum purpureum: Similar species

+Amylostereum areolatum is considered to be similar, and usually has moss covering its cap.
+Phlebiopsis crassa does not form caps, while members of Trichaptum form a continuous surface covered by teeth or pores.

+As a human pathogen

+A single case report confirmed human infection with Chondrostereum purpureum in a non immunocompromised man who had been working with infected plant material.
+It was resolved by treating him with antifungal medication, but indicates potential for a broader host range for plant fungus than previously believed.

 Mycoherbicide

 Chondrostereum purpureum is commercially available as a method of combatting forest 'weed trees' such as aspens, beech, birches, maples, pin cherry, poplars, and other species.
 The fungus is applied directly to the weed trees in a nutrient paste which can be stored and handled conveniently.

 The first regulatory approval was granted in 2001 to Myco-Forestis Corporation and targeted species "including birch, pin-cherry, poplar/aspen, red maple, sugar maple, and speckled alder in the Boreal and Mixed forest regions of Canada, east of the Rocky Mountains".
-It had not been reported as of 2001 to cause any diseases in coniferous tree species.
+It had not been reported as of 2001 to cause any diseases in coniferous tree species but apparently does.

 According to a 2007 regulatory decision of the Canadian Pest Management Regulatory Agency, the use of this control method in paste form on Sitka spruce and red alder will only have a limited impact on non-target trees since the fungal spores are ubiquitous anyway and healthy trees are resistant to attack.